gvwilson/thirdbit/teaching/motivation.md

 ### Brainstorming Motivational Strategies (20 minutes)

-1. Think back to a programming course (or any other) that you took in the past, and identify one thing the instructor did that motivated you, and describe what could have been done afterward to correct the situation.
+1. Think back to a programming course (or any other) that you took in the past, and identify one thing the instructor did that demotivated you, and describe what could have been done afterward to correct the situation.